-A lint-free cloth is generally a special kind of cleaning cloth that won’t leave any fluff when used.
-Since it is free of lint, then you don’t have to worry about any build-up charge that can lead to electrostatic discharge (ESD) and eventually damage your electronic equipment including televisions and computers.
+A lint-free cloth is a special kind of cleaning cloth that won’t leave any fluff (lint) behind when used.
+Since it is free of lint, then you don’t have to worry about any build-up charge that can lead to electrostatic discharge (ESD), which could damage your electronic equipment including televisions and computers.

 One of the best examples of a lint-free cloth is a microfibre cloth.
-This can be bought in any electronic stores and online retailers.
+This can be bought from electronic stores and online retailers.

 A lint-free cloth is a certain type of cloth that does not have any lint on it.
 Lint refers to the short fibres in some fabrics.
 As time passes, these fibres loosen up and eventually appear on the surface.
 Most often, lint can be found in cotton, wool, linen and other types of fabrics.